 Spotlights make all the difference in furniture, car, jewelry, and art showrooms; they bathe high-end products in flattering light, create sparkle and highlights, and draw focus.
 Carefully selected color temperatures enhance the colors of the merchandise.

 (One of the challenges of focused lights is that when merchandise is moved the lights must be refocused—not difficult but often overlooked.
-One solution is defining display spaces with platforms and other fixed elements where the lights remain focused.)
+One solution is defining retail display spaces with platforms and other fixed elements where the lights remain focused.)

 An empty parking lot, quiet store, idle employees, sparse merchandise, and excess space don’t instill confidence.
 Customers need assurance that they’re in the right place, looking at desirable merchandise at attractive prices, and making logical purchase decisions.